 Posted in Case Studies

-Surayj asks herself, “How can we keep our mental health in check?”
+Surayj asks himself, “How can we keep our mental health in check?”
 Sessions led by mental health workers tackle emotions and their effects on daily life, the importance of self preservation, and solutions outside of the mental health clinic.
 During one session, an expressive artist shared their personal story with art and how it has impacted their life and wellbeing.
 Participants were then guided on using a brush, canvas, and colors, eventually sharing their individual art pieces and interpretations.

 Funding for the Student Leaders Program is provided by the U.S. Department of State Bureau of Near Eastern Affairs Office of Assistance Coordination (NEA-AC).